Our ministry has two primary purposes:

 Some other activities that the Church School students and teachers participate in throughout the year include the student-led Camp-Style Liturgies.
 We encourage Teen participation during Teen Month (October).
 We support our Creative Festival participants and support study groups for Bible Bowl style events.
 We prepare 2nd and 3rd graders for their First Confession on an every-other-year basis.

 We welcome Feedback, suggestions, Ideas, and guidance from the entire parish.
 We welcome hands-on volunteers and support for Creative Arts projects, weekly lessons and projects.
 We welcome volunteers at our Good Friday student retreat and ideas and support for other supplemental endeavors.
 Most importantly, we encourage at-home support and discussion from all the families help our students engage in this important curriculum.

-The purpose of St. George Festival is to celebrate our Faith, Heritage, and Cultural diversity among our parish.
-It gives our church and the congregation an opportunity to connect with the Community and with each other.
-It impacts our parishioners so positively by developing stronger relationship among each other, and it also promotes interaction with our community.
+The purpose of the St. George Middle Eastern Festival is to celebrate our Faith, Heritage, and Cultural diversity among our parish.
+It gives our church and the congregation an opportunity to connect with the community and with each other.
 The festival also provides an opportunity for our church to raise funds to pay a portion of our mortgage each year.

 The festival is usually scheduled on the 3rd weekend of September.
-It starts on a Friday afternoon and ends on Sunday evening.
-Our festival attracts over 6,000 spectators.
+It starts on Friday afternoon and ends in the late afternoon of Sunday.
+Our festival attracts approximately 7,000 visitors.

-The festival has food booths, like falafel, kibbe, houmous, gyros, kabab, lamb shank, honey balls and other sweets from the Middle East.
+The festival has food booths, featuring foods like falafel, kibbe, hummus, gyros, kabab, lamb shank, honey balls and other sweets from the Middle East.
 The festival also has a live band, dancers, vendors, and church tours.